What to Stock Up On For Your Event Planning Business

 8. Templates & Examples

-Your event planning portfolio will prove to be your most useful resource in your career.
+Your event planning portfolio will prove to be the most useful resource in your career.
 However, it’s what’s inside your portfolio that counts most!
-A few images of a styled shoot will show potential clients your event designs, but what they really want to know is that you can pull of a successful event.
+A few images of a styled shoot will show potential clients your event designs, but what they really want to know is that you can pull off a successful event.

 Give your client a glimpse into your planning process, and show off a few examples from previous events.
 Keep templates in your portfolio, including forms for client consultations and seating charts.
 You’ll give your clients a dose of confidence before they even see you in action!